 Researching what is “the best transcription software” can be a little overwhelming.
-There are a lot of different answers, a lot of companies promote a free software, that is free in a very limited capacity.
+There are a lot of different answers.
+A lot of companies promote a “free” software, but free in a very limited capacity.
 Also speech to text software comes up in search results, like Dragon Naturally Speaking, but that isn’t a transcription software.
 That’s a dictation software.
 We covered the differences between dictation and transcription software in this article found here.

-As an experienced transcriber I’ve compiled a short list of the best transcription software available today.
+As an experienced transcriber I’ve compiled a short list of the best transcription & audio dictation software available today.

 - Free to try & very affordable to buy at $39.99.